We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 A 12-panel drug screen is designed to identify drug metabolites for amphetamines, barbiturates, benzodiazepines, cocaine, marijuana, methadone, methaqualone, phencyclidine (PCP), propoxyphene, opiates, ecstasy, and Oxycodone.

 This is a general list of drugs that may be tested for in a 12-panel drug screen.
-There are variations of this test, which allows the test to be customized according to the needs of the facility that is testing.
+There are variations of this test, which allows the test to be customized according to the needs of the testing facility.
 This is especially important for employers who detect a specific drug being abused.

-Drug use is a chronic problem, and this is why many companies have incorporated a drug-free policy.
-Most employers now require you to take a drug test as a part of the interview process.
+Drug use is a chronic problem, and this is because many companies have incorporated a drug-free policy.
+Most employers now require you to take a drug test during the interview process.
 Then they have the right to random drug testing.

 Kratom is highly unlikely to show up on a 12-panel screen unless it is specifically being tested for.
-However, keep in mind that some alkaloids could show up but kratom is legal in most areas.
-It would only become a problem if you are suspected of abusing kratom and in an area where kratom is banned.
+However, remember that some alkaloids could appear, but kratom is legal in most areas.
+It will only become a problem if you are suspected of abusing kratom and in a place where kratom is banned.

 Perfectly Measured and Tasty!